sinafakhraee/aoai-angular-app/README.md

 ## 1) Overview of the application

-This is a sample application written in Angular/PrimeNG as the frontend and Python/Flask as the backend services which use Azure OpenAI embeddings and GPT 3.0 models for text summarication and Q&A.
+This is a sample application written in Angular/PrimeNG as the frontend and Python/Flask as the backend services which use Azure OpenAI embeddings and GPT-3 models for text summarication and Q&A.

 ### User Interface